multipliedtwice/prisma-generator-express/README.md

 ### encodeQueryParams(params: Params)

-Can be used on frontend to encode Prisma compatible queries.
+It can be used on the frontend to encode Prisma-compatible queries.
 Alternatively `qs` can be used, but it probably won't work with `OR: [{ blah: false }, { blah: null }]` or some other edge cases.

 ```ts
 type RecursiveUrlParams = {